Sedation Dentistry for Kids – Clinton, MA

 Chances are you already know what nitrous oxide is, especially if you’ve heard it referred to as “laughing gas.”
 This sedative is inhaled through a nasal mask that is worn by the patient after they are already in the dental chair.
 It’s a mild sedative and is appropriate for children of almost any age.
 After a few minutes of slowly breathing in the gas, your child should feel incredibly relaxed, even though they can still speak with our team members about their comfort.
 If they need to answer questions or tell us how they’re feeling, they can easily do so.
 Even better, nitrous oxide quickly wears off after the mask is removed, making it easy for them to continue their day.

 For children who have more moderate levels of dental fear or anxiety, oral conscious sedation may be a better option.
-Instead of being inhaled, oral conscious sedation is taken in pill form.
-This means they will need to be taken in advance ahead of their dental appointment so the effects have time to occur.
-You can expect your child to achieve a deep level of relaxation.
-While the sedative does not typically put your child to sleep, it will make memory of their treatment more fuzzy after their appointment is complete.
+Instead of being administered as a gas, a sedative is taken in pill form, usually in advance of the appointment so that it has time to begin taking effect.
+You can expect your child to achieve a deep and comfortable level of relaxation that streamlines and simplifies dental care.
+While the sedative does not typically put your child to sleep, it will make the memory of their appointment and treatment fuzzier, which further alleviates anxiety.